LLaVA-NeXT: Tackling Multi-image, Video, and 3D in Large Multimodal Models

 M4-Instruct: Training Data

 Most multi-image datasets are collected from previous public efforts and rigorously converted into our data format, referring to DEMON and Mantis.
-On top of that, we also utilize GPT-4V to annotate 5 new tasks to enable more diverse capabilities, i.e., Real-world Difference, Synthetic Difference, COCO Difference, Twitter Post, and Interleaved Multi-image Dialogue.
+On top of that, we also utilize GPT-4V to annotate 3 new tasks to enable more diverse capabilities, i.e., Real-world Difference, Synthetic Difference, and Twitter Post.

 For video data, we utilize a subset of 255k from LLaVA-Hound, including 240k video QA and 15k video captions.
 We also include NExT-QA and STAR in our training.